baboune/UnofficialApceraDoc/README.md

 Which meets the requirements of nginx (web console -> Packages -> nginx-1.11.1.cntmp):
 * "os.ubuntu"

 At this point it is important to remember that Apcera (previously known as Continuum) is built as a replacement for Cloud Foundry.
 This approach to building containers is quite the opposite of the Docker approach based on a Dockerfile i.e. explicitly specifying all the dependencies and packaging all dependencies at once in a single image.
-Apcera will build the container based on its own "packages" i.e. whatever meets the dependencies.
+Apcera will build the container based on its own *packages* i.e. whatever meets the dependencies.
+(Whatever may not be the right term as it depends on policies.)

 In a way, the above steps with installing the packages from the JSON file is a lucky strike.
 But it works!

-Question: Does this mean that when I tried to deploy the dockerhub "hello-world" container, the kernel was not there?
-And somehow the ubuntu packages provides it?
-I dont understand the dependencies.
+Question: Why did it require a package for running a Docker image?
+Apcera uses a short helper job to download the image.
+That short lived job runs on an IM and depends on a base linux package.

 ## Tips and tricks